cameraui/camera.ui/README.md

   </a>
 </p>

-A self-hosted platform for your security cameras — live viewing, 24/7 recording, on-device AI detection, and smart-home integration, all on hardware you own.
+A self-hosted platform for your security cameras — live viewing, 24/7 recording\*, on-device AI detection, smart-home integration, and push notifications\*, all on hardware you own.
 No mandatory cloud: your footage stays on hardware you control.

 ## Getting Started